naelju/GameTracker/README.md

 ✅ Add the master key and add a new userGame with existing game ✅ Add the master key and add a new userGame with new game ✅ Add the master key and edit a userGame
-Add the master key and delete a userGame
+✅ Add the master key and delete a userGame

 Bugs:
-When deleting a game, the table display empty even tho the userId is still in the input